-Cost for Gastric Sleeve in Mexico with Jet Medical Tourism
+Cost for gastric sleeve in Mexico with Jet Medical Tourism®

-Jet Medical Tourism is an organization dedicated to helping Americans and Canadians access affordable and first-rate medical care in Mexico, and this means you pay less for bariatric surgery without sacrificing quality of care.
+Jet Medical Tourism® is an organization dedicated to helping Americans and Canadians access affordable and first-rate medical care in Mexico, and this means you pay less for bariatric surgery without sacrificing quality of care.

-- Bilingual speaking team
+- Bilingual speaking medical team

-- Two-night surgery stay
+- 2-nights hospital stay

-- Pre-op and post-op lab work and tests
+- Pres and post-op lab work

 - Medication in Mexico